na-na-hi/renget/archive/llama_v2_sillytavern.md

 Traditionally, the most popular Llama 2 model for roleplay/character chat was [MythoMax 13b](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF).
 However, bigger and better models have since usurped it in quality and prose.
 Unfortunately, Llama 2 13b was quite undertrained; Mistral 7b finetunes are arguably better in terms of quality simply because it's a higher quality base model.
+Alternatively, you can try this 10.7b frankenmerge which I think is pretty solid for its size: [Fimbulvetr 10.7b](https://huggingface.co/LoneStriker/Fimbulvetr-10.7B-v1-GGUF/tree/main).

 * 8x7b / 47b